Magic Bus (Stagecoach): Manchester

+Other locations

+Stagecoach Busways launched a variant of the Magic Bus brand in Newcastle upon Tyne in April 1997 on three cross-city routes mainly serving Two Ball Lonnen and Walker, each suffixed with the letter 'M'.
+Though frequencies of buses increased through to 1998, the services were all withdrawn by Stagecoach and converted back to regular bus fares April 1999.

+The Magic Bus brand was also introduced in Liverpool by Stagecoach Merseyside in September 2008 to compete with Arriva Merseyside, running service 14C from Liverpool city centre to Utting Avenue in Norris Green using a fleet of step-entrance single-deck vehicles.
+Extended to run further along Utting Avenue to the junction of Lower House Lane, Stagecoach Merseyside withdrew its Magic Bus service in January 2011 when Stagecoach and Arriva agreed to co-ordinate timetables on service 14 and its variants.

+The last introduction of the Magic Bus brand took place in Rotherham, with Stagecoach Yorkshire launching Magic Bus route 22 in April 2012 to compete directly with First South Yorkshire's service of the same route number, albeit running a slightly different route terminating at Manvers instead of Barnsley.
+This service has since ceased due to low patronage.

 Magic Mini

-The Magic Mini brand was used in a small number of locations across the UK including Corby and Ayr.
+The Magic Mini minibus brand was used in a small number of locations across the UK, including Corby and Ayr.

+Corby

 The brand was used in Corby as "Corby's Magic Mini's" operated using Iveco minibuses along lettered routes around the town centre.
-The service commenced in 1990 under the then-separate United Counties Omnibus Company, with the purpose of revitalising the bus network in the town from the previous downfall of bus travel due to an influx of Hackney carriages.
+The service commenced in 1990 under Stagecoach's then-separate United Counties subsidiary, with the purpose of revitalising the bus network in the town from the previous downfall of bus travel due to an influx of Hackney carriages.
 The service was operated by United Counties until the 29 November 1999, when it was incorporated into the Stagecoach group.
 The livery used on the vehicles was a recoloured version of the Stagecoach "Stripes" paintwork.
 The main bodywork was black, with the stripes being recoloured to gold.
 The services ran a 5-6 minute frequency, and were free on Saturdays.

+Scotland

-The brand was also used in Ayrshire for a time to compete against Ayrways in Ayr and T&E Docherty in Irvine.
-The Ayr operation used minibuses and larger single-deck buses branded as Magic Mini, which were introduced in February 2004.
+The Magic Mini brand was also used in Ayrshire for a time to compete against Ayrways in Ayr and T&E Docherty in Irvine.
+The Ayr operation used minibuses and larger single-deck buses, which were introduced in February 2004.
 The brand has since been dropped in Ayrshire when the competing operators withdrew their services.

 The Magic Mini brand was also engaged in a miniature bus war on the Black Isle to Inverness route in the Scottish Highlands with local operator Scotbus, with Stagecoach in Inverness adopting aggressive tactics such as scheduling buses five minutes before the rival operator and undercutting fares.
 Competition between the two operators was acrimonious, climaxing in an arson attack on Stagecoach's Inverness depot.